Median Arcuate Ligament Syndrome (MALS) Surgery

-Since MALS is a relatively rare disease that is often mistaken for gastritis, our team aims to extend beyond the community and support those who may be having unexplained abdominal pain and other symptoms.
-That's why we have created a national referral center for diagnosis and treatment of MALS at Stamford Health.
+MALS is a relatively rare disease that is often mistaken for gastritis or even eating disorders.
+That's why our team works hard to support and treat those who may be having unexplained abdominal pain and other symptoms.
+We've created a national referral center for the diagnosis and treatment of MALS at Stamford Health.

 Our goal is to provide comprehensive care and lifelong relief of chronic pain in both children and adults.

 Specific symptoms of MALS include: